secretstartups/handbook/spending-company-money/index.html.md

     * Click on the report name in the body of the email
     * Review each expense for the correct amount of the receipt and the report
     * Check for customers or project name if applicable under Tag
-    * We required a receipt for all expenses
+    * We require a receipt for all expenses
     * Select [Approve and Forward] option and Expensify pre-populated the email address.
 Note, Expensify is updating their coding to address a small glitch in this field.
 If it is empty, please send it to **Montpac** (gitlab-expensify-mp@montpac.com)
     * **Important** - please do not use [Final Approval] because Expensify will not send the email notification for payment approval and it will delay the reimbursement process
     * Manager can delegate the approval process during PTO: